 How does it work?
 Wheel Analytics needs to learn the ideal/centered position of the rim.
 This can be established two ways, either (i) using a single lateral reference as you would with the Centrimaster v-block or (ii) checking two lateral references by flipping the wheel in the stand.
 The second method is universal so it’s the default and discussed here.

-How accurate is it?
-Accuracy hinges on repeatability of wheel position spanning removal and re-insertion.
-Technique plays a role — aim to tighten the wheel in the truing stand to the same degree with the same force every time.
+A good proxy for the accuracy of this method is the repeatability of position when you remove and re-install a wheel in the truing stand.
+Technique plays a role — tighten the wheel in the truing stand to the same degree with the same force every time.
 Do not overtighten.
-Better truing stands do a better job of resisting twist and deflection, which reduces the importance of technique.
+Better truing stands do a better job of resisting twist and deflection, which improves accuracy.
 More will be written on this topic in a future article.

 The image at the top of this article depicts a real wheel built in the Islandix lab.
 With a bit of luck the wheel landed 0.01mm off center to the left.
 The wheel was built using a Park Tool TS-2.2 and Wheel Analytics 1.2.2.
 This result was externally verified with a digital dishing gauge.